AdrianNiu/nlp/README.md

 A feature that is completely useless by itself can provide a significant performance improvement when taken with others Two features that are useless by themselves can be useful together

+Latent Dirichlet Allocation (LDA) - A common topic modeling technique, LDA is based on the premise that each document or piece of text is a mixture of a small number of topics and that each word in a document is attributable to one of the topics.